cube-drone/rt0/players-guide/src/player/arcana/0_the_fool.md

 * Mark 3 Corruption Points on Throwaway Joke to gain Surprise Twist

 ### Surprise Twist
+_Reaching into your side pockets, you retrieve a random object that will either help or hurt: a very long pistol, a full-sized two-handed hammer, a car, a bomb..._

 * While using Throwaway Joke:
 * * If the card drawn is The Hierophant, The Emperor, The Hermit, The Moon, add it to your hand